Chern-Simons-Matter Theories at Large Baryon Number: Introduction

-One important assumption, which can sometimes be proven on a case-by-case basis, is actually made in the last paragraph, that the ground state of such a Lagrangian is homogeneous, or at the very least inhomogeneous at the IR scale.
-This is because if the ground state configuration computed from the effective Lagrangian is inhomogeneous at the UV scale, $\Lambda_{\rm UV}\equiv {\rho}^{\frac{1}{D-1}}$, one should not have used the effective Lagrangian in the first place, which turns out to be inconsistent then.
+However, one important assumption, which can sometimes be proven on a case-by-case basis, is actually made in the last paragraph -- The ground state of such a Lagrangian must be homogeneous, or inhomogeneous but at the IR scale.
+This is because if the ground state configuration computed from the effective Lagrangian is inhomogeneous at the UV scale, $\Lambda_{\rm UV}\equiv {\rho}^{\frac{1}{D-1}}$, one should not have used the effective Lagrangian in the first place.

 Inhomogeneous ground states were first shown to exist in \cite{Alvarez-Gaume:2016vff}, where examples were explicitly constructed in \cite{Hellerman:2017efx,Hellerman:2018sjf} for the $O(4)$ Wilson-Fisher fixed-point, proving the inhomogeneity to be at the IR scale for this model.
-No examples of relativistic CFTs with a UV inhomogeneous ground state at large charge is known up until now.
+No examples of relativistic CFTs with a UV inhomogeneous ground state at large charge is known up until now (although free fermion and its dual Chern-Simons-matter theory is a strong candidate for this).
 For a list of rough classifications (IR-inhomogeneity, UV-inhomogeneity, etc.) of phases of matter realised in the large charge limit, see~\cite{Hellerman:2018sjf}.
 Consult \cite{Hellerman:2015nra, Alvarez-Gaume:2016vff, Loukas:2017lof, Loukas:2017hic, Hellerman:2017efx,Hellerman:2018sjf} and \cite{Favrod:2018xov, Kravec:2018qnu, Kravec:2019djc} for known phases actually realised in various relativistic and non-relativistic systems at large charges, respectively.